textileio/go-textile/README.md

 ## Building

 These instructions assume the build OS is either Darwin or Linux.
-As such, `mingw-w64` is needed for Windows cross-compiled builds. `brew install mingw-w64` for Darwin, `apt-get install mingw-w64` for Debian, etc.
+CGO is required.
+So, building for Linux from Darwin or vice versa will likely lead to problems without a proper C toolchain. `mingw-w64` is the Windows toolchain: `brew install mingw-w64` for Darwin, `apt-get install mingw-w64` for Debian, etc.

 There are various things to build: